sysbio-curie/deep-multipit/README.md

 and using elements (potentialy new ones) from [dmultipit/model/attentions.py](dmultipit/model/attentions.py) and [dmultipit/model/embeddings.py](dmultipit/model/embeddings.py).

-You can also implement our own loss or perfomance metrics in [dmultipit/model/loss.py](dmultipit/model/loss.py) and [dmultipit/model/metric.py](dmultipit/model/metric.py) respectively.
+You can also implement our own loss or performance metrics in [dmultipit/model/loss.py](dmultipit/model/loss.py) and [dmultipit/model/metric.py](dmultipit/model/metric.py) respectively.

 ### Customize training and testing